CSLewin/NeonSunset/NEON SUNET.md

 Cyberware Replacements: Upgrades over the original meat.

 **How is cyberware different from the stuff that justifies having a stat over 6?**
 Systemic augmentation increases your base stats and requires weeks of healing and months of adjustment to get the most out of one's newfound abilities, especially if the augmentations are installed during adulthood rather than during the peak mental plasticity of childhood.
 Given the risks and costs of major surgery, systemic augmentation of children is vanishingly rare, although not unheard-of.
+Cyberware is an add-on to one's current body, generally providing an entirely new faculty rather than enhancing one's baseline capabilities.

 - Options:
   - Axial upgrades (head, neck, spinal structure, chest)